cloudflare/cloudflare-docs/content/turnstile/get-started/server-side-validation.md

 It always contains a 'success' property, either true or false, indicating whether the operation was successful or not.

-In case of a successful validation, the response should look like this:
+In case of a successful validation, the response should be similar to the following:

 <div>